Your Visit

 Berlin, Germany’s capital, is a city where rich history meets a uniquely dynamic energy.
 Renowned for its culture of reinvention and its vibrant, open-minded spirit, it has long been a magnet for creatives, boasting a flourishing scene in visual arts, film, fashion, and music.

-The city is renowned for classical music, earning the title “capital of classical music” by the NY Times.
+The city is famous for classical music, earning the title “capital of classical music” by the NY Times.
 Home to the Berlin Philharmonic, numerous orchestras, three opera houses, and a vibrant off-scene for classical music, Berlin is also a hub for artist agencies, music startups, and record labels.
 The music scene ranges from classical to minimal techno and global music street parades, showcasing the city’s diverse artistic support both on and off stage.

 2025 Locations & Venues